-Compensation Plan for 2016 Component Cash Options Stock Units Newly Appointed or Elected Director \$0 Number of options equal to \$65,000, determined using the Black-Scholes method.
+Compensation Plan for 2016 Component Cash Options 1 Stock Units 2 Newly Appointed or Elected Director \$0 Number of options equal to \$65,000, determined using the Black-Scholes method.
 Annual Director Fee \$70,000 Number of options equal to \$50,000, determined using the Black-Scholes method.
 Number of stock units with a value equal to \$70,000, determined by dividing the dollar amount by the closing market price of the Company's common stock on the grant date.
 Units are credited to the Amended and Restated Outside Directors' Deferred Compensation Plan, described below.
 Audit Committee Annual Fee \$15,000 Audit Committee Chairperson Annual Fee \$20,000 Compensation Committee Annual Fee \$12,000 Compensation Committee Chairperson Annual Fee \$15,000 Governance Committee Annual Fee \$12,000 Governance Committee Chairperson Annual Fee \$15,000 Lead Director Annual Fee In lieu of the standard Annual Director Fee, the Lead Director was paid a Cash Retainer of \$130,000.
-In lieu of the standard stock option grant, the Lead Director received a number of stock options equal to \$63,000, calculated in the same manner as the standard grant.
-In lieu of the standard stock unit grant, the Lead Director received stock units with a value equal to \$92,000, calculated and credited in the same manner as the standard grant.
+In lieu of the standard stock option grant, the Lead Director received a number of stock options equal to \$63,000, calculated in the same manner as the standard grant. received stock units with a

-1 For fiscal year 2016, Messrs.
+- 1 For fiscal year 2016, Messrs.
 Boromisa, Gerber, Gromek, Long, O'Donovan and Volkema and Mses.
 Boswell, Divol and Lauderback each received 12,854 options (16,196 for Mr. Kollat) granted in April 2016 under the Stock Incentive Plan of 2016.
 The exercise price of options granted is equal to the closing market price of Wolverine Worldwide's common stock on the date of grant.
-Stock options granted to non-employee directors are fully vested upon grant.

-2 For fiscal year 2016, one grant was made on the first business day of each calendar quarter.
+Stock options granted to non-employee directors are fully vested upon grant. - For fiscal year 2016, one grant was made on the first business day of each calendar quarter.
 For fiscal year 2016, the Company credited each of Messrs.
 Boromisa, Gerber, Gromek, Long, O'Donovan and Volkema and Mses.
 Boswell, Divol and Lauderback with an aggregate of 3,642 stock units and credited Mr. Kollat with an aggregate of 4,787 stock units.
 Stock units granted to our non-employee directors are fully vested on the grant date and are credited under the Amended and Restated Outside Directors' Deferred Compensation Plan (described below).